-The plant is designed and built to operate as intended with a high degree of reliability.
-The reactor core and associated coolant, control, and protection systems shall be designed with appropriate margin to assure that specified acceptable fuel design limits are not exceeded during any condition of normal operation, including the effects of anticipated operational occurrences.
+The plant is designed and built to operate as intended with high degree of reliability.
+The reactor core and associated coolant, control, and protection systems shall be designed with appropriate margins to assure that specified acceptable fuel design limits are not exceeded during any condition of normal operation, including the effects of anticipated operational occurrences.

-As an example, negative reactivity coefficients that lead to inherently stable operating conditions, safety margins in design, reliable and known materials performance in structures and components, adequate instrumentation and control, and so on, are among the preventive measures employed in reactor design.
+For example, negative reactivity coefficients that lead to inherently stable operating conditions, safety margins in design, reliable and known materials performance in structures and components, adequate instrumentation and control, and so on, are among the preventive measures employed in reactor design.

 Fundamental Safety Functions

-Fulfilment of the following fundamental safety functions for a nuclear power plant shall be ensured for all plant states:
+Fulfillment of the following fundamental safety functions for a nuclear power plant shall be ensured for all plant states:

-- Remove residual heat from the core after reactor shutdown from all anticipated operational occurrences or design basis accident conditions
+- Remove residual heat from the core after reactor shutdown from all anticipated operational occurrences or design basis accident conditions.

 - Reduce the potential for the release of radioactive material and ensure that any releases are below acceptable limits during anticipated operational occurrences and design basis accident conditions.